OpenPrinting/openprinting.github.io/_posts/2022-11-20-OpenPrinting News - November 2022.md

 And thanks to Heather Ellsworth, Mauro Gaspari, and Philipp Kewisch for their work lunch with me to learn about how to run an Indaba-like panel session.
 It helped me a lot for hosting my first two panel sessions.

+Special thanks to Mauro Gaspari and Aaron Prisk for their great work on editing the recordings of all the sessions, and saving most of them, especially also my Snap panel.

 Also thanks to everyone participating in any form on the Summit and making it an exceptional event!!